 162. HISTORY OF THE ENGLISH LANGUAGE.
 Second semester.
 3 credits.

-A study of the development of the English language from the Anglo-Saxon period to the present.
-1946-47 and alternate years.
+A study of the development of the English language from the Anglo-Saxon period to the present, with emphasis on its history in America.
+Offered in 1945-46.

 201. CHAUCER.
 First semester.
 3 credits.